srgokribb/Rifdock-Total-Setup/README.md

     $ echo $PATH
     $ echo $LD_LIBRARY_PATH

-- If PATH is updated correctly, you can proceed to rosetta install and compilation.
+- If PATH is updated correctly, you can proceed to rosetta installation.
-- Because the addresses are added to ".bashrc", it will be maintained after you close your terminal or open a new terminal.
-If you don't need hdf5 anymore, remove the address to hdf5 binary and library from ".bashrc".
+- Because the addresses are added to ".bashrc", current $PATh and $LD_LIBRARY_PATH will be maintained after you close your terminal or open a new terminal.

 ### 2) Install Rosetta 3.13 and compile with HDF5
 - Check whether the version of compilers in your machine and environment supports Rosetta before the installation (https://new.rosettacommons.org/docs/latest/build_documentation/Cxx11Support).